Invitation to Self-Identify

 Staff, faculty, and academic appointees with a physical or mental impairment that substantially limits their ability to perform the essential functions of their job, are responsible for initiating the request for a workplace accommodation.

-For more information, staff may contact Employee & Labor Relations at email@example.com.
-Faculty and other academic appointees may contact Equal Opportunity Programs at firstname.lastname@example.org.
+For more information, staff may contact Employee & Labor Relations at firstname.lastname@example.org.
+Faculty and other academic appointees may contact the Office for Access and Equity.
+Director Liz Honig may be reached at 773.702.4913 or email@example.com.

 12. How do I request reasonable accommodation to complete the survey?